Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 The drive takes 1-2 hours, depending on how many stops you take for views and photos.

-The ski resort runs its chairlift, so that you can see all of the Aspen trees changing colors.
+The ski resort runs its chairlift, so that you can see all of the Aspen trees changing colors during the fall.
 The Aspens transform into incredible yellow and gold shades, which makes for breathtaking photo opportunities against the forest and blue sky.

 Colors usually peak around the end of September.
 However, Pablo and I have been here during early October, and the fall foliage was still incredibly colorful.